maciej-ka/learning-notes/javascript.md

   this writing, anyway) disallow harmful links.
 - The leak confirms that Google does indeed appear to penalize so-called toxic backlinks.

+### Summary of Promise methods
+#### Promise.all
+reject: on first rejection
+resolve: with array of values

+#### Promise.any
+reject: if all rejected, with aggregate error
+resolve: on first resolved

+#### Promise.race
+reject: on first rejected
+resolve: on first resolved

+#### Promise.allSettled
+resolve: with array of results